wildfly/quickstart/cmt/README.md

 If you have not yet done so, you must [Configure Maven](../README.html/#mavenconfiguration) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Full Profile
+Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile
 ---------------

-1. Open a command line and navigate to the root of the JBoss directory.
+1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the full profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-full.xml